-Final Cut Studio 3 review
+Final Cut Studio 3 full review

 It has been more than two years since the last version of Final Cut Studio; but any thoughts that Apple was neglecting the professional video market have been washed away with this, the third version of Final Cut Studio.
 This flagship suite comprises Final Cut Pro 7, Motion 4, Soundtrack Pro 3, Color 1.5, Compressor 3.5 and DVD Studio Pro 4.

 Final Cut Pro 7, Apple’s pro-level non-linear video editing app, is the main attraction.
 While there are a few exciting new features in Final Cut Pro 7 – among them new ProRes codecs, iChat Theater, and Easy Export that will attract lots of attention – the main focus of this version is enhancing stability, speed, and productivity.

 ProRes, Apple’s high-definition lossy video compression format used in post-production, was introduced in 2007 with Final Cut Pro 6.
 The new variations are designed to broaden the codec family’s capabilities into higher-end post-production, news markets, and offline editing.
 In the most compelling new feature of this release, Apple builds on the success of its excellent ProRes codec family by adding three new versions: ProRes 4444, ProRes 422 (LT), and ProRes 422 (Proxy).

 ProRes 4444 is designed for highest-end work or compositing with alpha channel.
 The LT version is for lightweight deliverables, such as broadcast, while the 422 (Proxy) is specifically for offline editing.
 That’s in addition to the two versions for ‘normal’ editing and finishing – the standard version for most projects, and the HQ for higher-end quality, which are still included.